tganesan70/epai3-session6-tganesan70/README.md

      (ix) Straight flush - This hand is a combination of the straight and flush.
      For example, you have a straight flush if you get 3,4,5,6,7 ALL of the same suit.

-     (x) Royal flush - This is the biggest, and rarest, hand in all of poker. i The royal flush is when you get 10, J, Q, K, Ace - ALL of the same suit
+     (x) Royal flush - This is the biggest, and rarest, hand in all of poker.
+     The royal flush is when you get 10, J, Q, K, Ace - ALL of the same suit

 # Implementaion Details: